jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 # JavaScript Build Setup

-This page covers how to setup your development environment to use the ESNext syntax.
+This page covers how to set up your development environment to use the ESNext syntax.
+We call ESNext to JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short) or that includes custom syntax such as [JSX](https://reactjs.org/docs/introducing-jsx.html).

 This documentation covers development for your plugin to work with Gutenberg, to setup a development environment to work directly on Gutenberg, see the [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md) documentation.

 For simpler code, you can write JavaScript using ESNext and JSX syntax.
 This requires a transformation step to convert that syntax which a web browser may not understand, to one that it will.
 Webpack and babel are the tools that perform this transformation step.